acbsp/bonafide.guru/en/contents.rst

 will be revealed to you** and by this process your **spiritual life will develop**."
 (Letter to Bahurupa 22.11.
 74).

-What for would Shrila Prabhupada write so many books if studying them nobody would be able to develop spiritually?
-What for?
-Shrila Prabhupada
+What for would |SP| write so many books if studying them nobody would be able to develop spiritually?
+What for? |SP|
 says: "**Spread my Books in thousands, a millions.
 Study my books and then you will get the answers to all of your questions".**

 Here is a small fragment from book "Last days of Prabhupada" Tamal Krishna Gosvami.

 EPILOGUE